 We will only collect sensitive information about you with your consent.
 Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health.

 How safe and secure is your personal information that we hold?

 We will take reasonable steps to protect your personal information by storing it in a secure environment.
 We may store your personal information in paper and electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.

-We treat your personal information at all times as confidential and any sensitive information as highly confidential.
+We always treat your personal information as confidential and any sensitive information as highly confidential.

 Access to our premises is controlled by allowing only authorised personnel to access the premises.

-All electronically held information is protected through the use of access passwords on each computer and firewalls are in place.
+All electronically held information is protected using access passwords on each computer and firewalls are in place.
 Data is backed up each evening and stored securely off site.

 If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act, you may contact our complaints officer on 02 4934 8844.